Markets

 0.0 pp

-Germany is a country in Central Europe with a population of 83.5 million in 2025 (accounting for 19.0% of the European Union’s total); it was the world’s third-largest economy and the largest in Europe, accounting for 24.2% of the EU’s total.
+Germany, with 83.5 million inhabitants in 2025 (19.0% of the EU total), is the world’s third-largest economy and the largest in Europe (24.2% of the EU total).